bitcoin-sv/bsv-components-library/store/doc/README.md

 > Using the methods above create a relation between a Transaction and a Block.
 This relation might be in one of the following scenarios:
 >
 >  * A Block might be *empty*. or contain several Transactions, with no upper limit in that number of *Transactions*.
 >  * A Transaction might NOT belong to any block at all.
-This is the situation when the Transaction is not being mined and not included in a block just yet.
+This is the situation when the Block i being mined and this Tx is not included in a block just yet.
 >  * A Transaction might belong to ONLY one Block.
 This is the "normal" scenario where a Transaction is contained in a Block that has been mined and its part of the BlockChain.
 >  * A Transaction might belong to MORE than 1 Block.
 This is the scenario of a FORK, where 2 or more different Blocks are competing to be the longest Chain, and they all contain the same Transaction.
 >
 >
 >All the scenarios above are valid and can be modelled.
 The method ``getBlockHashLinkedToTx`` returns a *List* of those Blocks the Tx given belongs to.
-The returned List might an Empty list or a list with 1 or more elements, acording with the scenarios described previosly.
+The returned List might an Empty list or a list with 1 or more elements, according to the scenarios described above.
 >